 1. Guitar Power

-In nearly all of the vessels that I’ve been with, guitar is one of the most popular instruments.
+In nearly all of the vessels that I’ve been with, the guitar is one of the most popular instruments.
 If you are well acquainted with this and know a lot of songs, you can instigate an atmosphere of fun and joy.

 After dinner time, most of the crew usually gather in the Day Room.
-There, they can witness your mighty fingers hammer thru the strings and sing songs with you while bumping glasses.
+There, they can witness your mighty fingers hammer through the strings and sing songs with you while bumping glasses.

-Once, I heard a story of a crew who, when they arrived in Amsterdam, brought the guitar with him in the city and started playing in the crowds.
+Once, I heard a story of a crew who, when they arrived in Amsterdam, brought the guitar with them into the city and started playing in the crowds.

 People began flocking around him and throwing coins in his hat which was lying on the floor.